-A goals- and objectives-specific program: For students age five to 21 who are displaying multiple problematic behaviors (such as aggression, self-injurious behaviors, tantrums, non-compliance, property destruction, etc.).
-This program, in general, focuses on decreasing the frequency and intensity of the inappropriate and problematic behaviors, while increasing communication and teaching greater independence with activities of daily living.
-This is done through a comprehensive and individualized behavioral intervention plan and individualized education program (IEP) that provides consistency and carries over across all environments, 24 hours a day.
+For students age five to 21 who are displaying problematic behaviors (such as aggression, self-injurious behaviors, tantrums, non-compliance, property destruction, etc.).
+This program focuses on decreasing the frequency and intensity of the inappropriate and problematic behaviors, while increasing communication and teaching greater independence.
+This is done through individualized education programs (IEPs) and individualized behavioral intervention plans that provide consistency and carry over across all environments, 24 hours a day.

-In addition, small classroom sizes and low student-to-staff ratios create an environment that offers structured and personalized learning opportunities.
+Small classroom sizes and low student-to-staff ratios create an environment offering structured and personalized learning opportunities.
 Heartspring students also benefit from having their own bedrooms in the residential setting.
-All students have the option to participate in music class, adapted physical education, Special Olympics, community outings and other various activities.
-(If appropriate, the Day-Only option is available.)
+Students have the option to participate in music class, adapted physical education, Special Olympics, community outings, and other activities.

 Heartspring's Day-Only program includes a seven-hour school day and operates Monday through Friday following the school calendar of the referring school district.
-All Heartspring day-only students have access to the same IEP team members and resources our residential students have access to (see above).
+All Heartspring day-only students have access to the same IEP team members and resources our residential students have access to.
 Day-only students do not live on the Heartspring campus and return to their home at the end of every school day.
-It is suggested that for students to be enrolled in this program the commute, one-way, does not exceed 30 minutes.
-Exceptions may be made, if appropriate.

 According to our 2019 outcomes report, a high percentage of our students demonstrated improvement in the following areas:

 Made gains in math and English-language arts IEP goals during the past four school years